 The University of Florida at Gainesville understands the tremendous need to provide the young students of the state with excellent education.
 That’s why this institution provides almost 20 education degrees at the master’s level, some of which can lead to certification for teaching.
 This school, which is located in Gainesville, Florida, is regionally accredited by the SACS COC.

 The education programs are independently accredited by the CAEP and the Florida Department of Education.
 UFL offers both the Master of Education and the Master of Arts in Education, two degrees that have very different outcomes.
 The M.Ed. is a professional degree designed to prepare students to become teachers in the classroom straight after graduation.
-The MAE is an academic degree for licensed and experienced teachers who have a goal of obtaining a PhD in their field.
-Both of these degrees are popular with students at this school.
+For most programs, students will complete at least 36 credit hours of coursework and field experience.
+Other requirements may include a thesis or research project.
+Sample courses include:

 This school requires that students in most education programs take on a field experience.
 Depending on the degree and the amount of experience a student has in teaching in the classroom, this could be as short as two weeks or as long as a year.
 In many cases, these experiences are full-time.
 Students are advised to review the requirements of their degree prior to enrolling, as some of these programs offer both the MEd and the MAE, both of which have their own requirements.